Gersondelacruzdeveloper/myBookOfRecipes/README.md

 ##### Header

 The header of the page contains the **NavBar**, the  **Logo**, the following links located to the left: **Home page**, **My Recipes**, **contact**, **Dropdown menu with the name of the user and a list of options to logout or change password**.
 To the right there is a  search box with a button to search for recipes.
-The header It is a static element, and is fixed to the top of the page at all times. when the site get 750px down (mobile) the header content change from inline to column.
+The header It is a static element, and is fixed to the top of the page at all times.
+When the site get 750px down (mobile) the header content change from inline to column.
+When the user is not a member the only thing they can see is the Home, Contact, Login Sign Up.

 ##### Home
 The Home page display all non-private recipes of the site and it is very responsive when it comes to a different device, it is composed of 5 cards if its a large device like a monitor or computer, and if it is a tablet device it has 3 cards, mini table with 2 cards, mobile of 750px down the home page just display 1 card. each card contains. an image, title, recipe owner name, and a comment sign along with the number of comments that recipe has.